NuSa-Nutrition-Scan/Food-Classification/README.md

 <h2>Branches in This Repository</h2>
 <ol>
-  <li>In this feature, we use three branches where everyone tries to get the most effective model accuracy.</li>
+  <li>In this feature, we use four branches where everyone tries to get the most effective model accuracy.</li>
 </ol>